 The Lincolnshire & Nottinghamshire Air Ambulance (MD-902 Explorer) is also based at Waddington.

 *The ten MQ-9 Reapers will be replaced by an initial sixteen MQ-9B Protector remotely piloted aircraft.
-The Protector has a maximum operating altitude of 45,000 ft (compared with 50,000 ft for the Reaper), a maximum endurance of more than 40 hours (compared with 27 hours for the Reaper), and a maximum air speed of 200 kt (compared with 240 kt for the Reaper).
+These will be operated by 31 Squadron from RAF Waddington (31Sqn is currently at RAF Marham operating the Tornado GR4) The Protector has a maximum operating altitude of 45,000 ft (compared with 50,000 ft for the Reaper), a maximum endurance of more than 40 hours (compared with 27 hours for the Reaper), and a maximum air speed of 200 kt (compared with 240 kt for the Reaper).
 It also has nine external stories stations, compared with five for the Reaper.
 Equipment for Predator includes multispectral targeting systems and AN/APY-8 Lynx IIe Block 20A synthetic aperture radar and ground moving target indicators (SAR/GMTI), as well as enhanced datalinks.
 Munitions comprise MBDA Brimstone 2 missiles and Raytheon Paveway IV laser-guided bombs.

 5(AC) Squadron - Sentinel R1.